- Listen to classmates’ preferences and strengths

-- Was your team successful?
+- Did you overcome your team challenges?
 Why or why not?

 - As you discuss these questions, help guide students to the idea that teams are the most successful when you work together to use each others’ strengths and make up for each others’ weaknesses.